 How do I Know if I Have Varicose Veins?

 Varicose veins come in many forms.
-They can be visible in various sizes of protruding, rope-like veins.
-These often become more prominent with prolonged sitting or standing.
-Some varicose veins may primarily be noticed by feeling a series of knots or indentions in the leg just below the skin surface.
-Some varicose veins are not visible at the skin surface.
-Varicose veins that are not visible at the skin surface may still cause bursts of abnormal red, purple or blue smaller veins, as well as leg symptoms and skin changes of venous insufficiency.
+They can be visible in various sizes of protruding, rope-like veins or knots just below the skin surface.
+Many become more prominent with prolonged sitting or standing.
+Problem varicose veins may not be visible at the skin surface however, they may still cause bursts of abnormal red, purple or blue smaller veins, as well as leg symptoms and skin changes of venous insufficiency.
 In addition to being unsightly, varicose veins are commonly associated with the following symptoms or signs:

 - Pain, Throbbing, or Cramping

 - Tenderness around the abnormal veins

 - Restlessness (Restless Legs Syndrome)

 - Swelling or Edema of the Ankles and Legs

 Do I Need Varicose Vein TreatMENT?

 The complications of untreated varicose veins and chronic venous insufficiency may include:

 Approximately 40 million Americans suffer from venous disease.
 Veins are responsible for returning blood to the heart.
 The superficial venous system includes the veins closer to the skin surface that lies above the level of the muscles.
 Whereas, the deep venous system includes the veins that lie within the muscles.
 Varicose veins are more common in the legs and lower part of the body because they must function against the forces of gravity.
 The deep veins are well-protected by the muscles, and they are the primary veins responsible for returning blood back to the heart.
 The superficial veins are poorly protected and are prone to dilation of the vein walls and valve failure.